Tokenization on public blockchains will transform global capital markets

 We at Greenfield believe blockchains and tokenization will transform global capital markets via an emerging internet-native financial system.
 To be fair, while there have already been several hype waves promising great advantages, we have yet to see any significant adoption by traditional financial institutions and their clients.
 The increasing demand for traditional assets on-chain is so far primarily driven by early crypto adopters who want to benefit from the current high-interest rate environment.
 However, with infrastructure maturing and regulatory clarity in sight, there is renewed interest beyond these early users who value the financial sovereignty they receive from decentralized financial protocols and self-custodial solutions.

-This research effort is the first in a series to illustrate the motivations, advantages, challenges, and solutions that define the emerging transformation in global on-chain capital markets.
-We start things off by _1 framing problems in the traditional financial markets on a high level that led to _2 the emergence of public blockchains, the critical advantages of which for capital markets will be laid out.
+This research effort aims to illustrate the motivations, advantages, challenges, and solutions that define the emerging transformation in global on-chain capital markets.
+We _1 frame problems in the traditional financial markets on a high level that led to _2 the emergence of public blockchains, the critical advantages of which for capital markets will be laid out.
 Furthermore, _3 challenges for realizing these advantages will be discussed, while _4 arguing that the space has made significant progress since previous hype cycles.

 TL;DR